programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 Trim automatically removes all leading and trailing white space in a cell, an essential for data cleaning.

 Using these concepts, a single line can be extracted and trimmed to create clean columns representing the sonnet number and first line.
-Create new columns from the *parse* column using these names and expressions:
+Create two new columns from the *parse* column using these names and expressions:

 - "number", `value.split("<br />")[0].trim()`
 - "first", `value.split("<br />")[1].trim()`